Golden State Warriors: 2009–present: The Stephen Curry era

-2009–2012: Continued struggles and suitable draft picks
+2009–2012: Continued struggles and strategic draft picks

 The Warriors chose future superstar point guard Stephen Curry of Davidson College as the seventh overall pick in the 2009 NBA draft.
 During the 2009 off-season, Warrior ownership declined to renew the contract of general manager Chris Mullin.
 Larry Riley, Nelson's longtime assistant coach, was promoted in his place; Riley drafted Curry and traded Jamal Crawford to the Atlanta Hawks for Acie Law and Speedy Claxton.

 The Warriors had another injury-prone year in 2009–10 as they were consistently unable to field their ideal starting lineup.
 In November, a malcontented Stephen Jackson and seldom-used Acie Law were traded to the Charlotte Bobcats for Raja Bell (out for the season with an injury) and Vladimir Radmanovic.
 Four days later, they signed center Chris Hunter.
 Starting in January 2010, they issued multiple 10-day contracts, most notably to power forward Anthony Tolliver from the Idaho Stampede.
 Due to their multiple injuries, they were granted an exception allowing them to sign Reggie Williams from the Sioux Falls Skyforce to a 10-day contract on March 2.
 They eventually waived the injured Bell to sign Williams for the rest of the year and finished the season 26–56, failing to make the playoffs.
 Curry finished second in the NBA Rookie of the Year voting to the Sacramento Kings' Tyreke Evans and was named to the NBA All-Rookie First Team.

 The Warriors selected Ekpe Udoh, a power forward from Baylor, as the 6th pick of the 2010 NBA draft.
 They also introduced a modernized version of their "The City" logo depicting the new eastern span of the San Francisco-Oakland Bay Bridge, and switched to a simplified color scheme of royal blue and gold.
 They also introduced new uniforms reminiscent of the 1969–71 "The City" uniforms.
 The Warriors made an off-season trade that sent Turiaf, Randolph and Kelenna Azubuike to the New York Knicks in return for star high-scoring power forward David Lee via a sign-and-trade.
 Lee agreed to a six-year, $80 million deal that depended on the decision of superstar forward LeBron James to leave the Cleveland Cavaliers to sign with the Miami Heat that same day.
 After Morrow left for New Jersey Nets, the Warriors signed Dorell Wright, formerly with the Miami Heat, to a three-year, $11 million deal.